daltonshaver/terrorism-analysis/README.md

 # Main Research Focus
-The main focus of the research is to determine the specific type of attacks that result in the highest success and/or casualty rates.
+The main focus of the research is to determine the similarities and differences of attacks with a high probability of success in three separate Operation Enduring Freedom Area of Operations (AOR). the specific type of attacks that result in the highest success.
 Because of the high number of categorical variables, an analysis dealing with discrete probabilities would be really effective.
 On a conceptual level, I would like to pinpoint the exact combinations that grant the maximum success/casualty rates using some form of optimization.

+## Why do we care?
+Insights -> Training -> Increased Mission Effectiveness

+By determining the type of attacks that result in the highest success rate, partner nations can focus training and operations on responding and preventing terrorist attacks that are most likely to occur.
+This will increase military and intelligence efficiency, save money, and most importantly, save lives.

+"Improving basic infantry and special forces skills (i.e., marksmanship, communications, first aid, vehicle maintenance, air mobility, ground mobility, raids, closequarters battle, long-range reconnaissance, and hostage rescue)." -CNA TSCTP pdf

+"Effective counter-terrorism strategies must be risk-based, intelligence-driven and comprehensive, employing all elements and aspects of national and international security functions, measures and operations." - NATO CT Reference Curriculum Page 95
+"Counter-terrorism operations rely heavily on detailed and actionable information to successfully dismantle terrorist networks." - NATO CT Reference Curriculum Page 103

 ## Methods
-I will be implementing a [[Logistic Regression]] model as well as a [[Poisson Regression]] model and a Zero Inflated Poisson Regression model.
-The Logistic Regression model will determine the probability of an attack being successful using a linear combination of multiple independent variables.
-The Zero Inflated Poisson model will determine the probability distribution of casualty counts.
-It takes into account the significant number of zeros present in the 'nkill' variable.

 This analysis will focus on comparing and contrasting three components of Operation Enduring Freedom (OEF).
 Each component represents an Area of Operations that is focused on combatting terrorism within select countries.
 This allows me to compare how terrorist attacks differ according to geography, group structure, and political situations.

+I will be implementing a [[Logistic Regression]] model.
+The Logistic Regression model will predict whether an attack was either successful or unsuccessful based on the predictor variables *suicide*, *vicinity*, *gname*, *attacktype1*, *targtype1*, *weaptype1*, and *country*.
+I will also use the associated predicted probabilities for each observation determined from the Logistic Regression model.

-As an initial step, I have found the joint probabilities of variable combinations (sum to 1).
-I can then aggregate those specific combinations with success or casualties.
-It would require an optimization model to find the combinations (potentially hundreds of millions) with maximum success/casualty rates.
-With these results, I would be able to confidently argue which areas of counterterrorism measures are needed most, and which measures are not worth budgeting for.
+I will examine the frequency counts of each predictor variable for terrorist attacks with a predicted probability of 95% or greater.
+Using grouped bar charts, I will stratify each predictor variable by mission to compare similarities and differences of what makes terrorist attacks successful.
+With these results, I would be able to confidently argue which aspects of counterterrorism measures are needed most.

-Final goal could be to build a Bayesian Network based on the foundational framework laid by a logistic regression and Poisson model.
+Further research will involve a Zero Inflated [[Poisson Regression]] model.
+This model will determine the probability distribution of casualty counts.
+It takes into account the significant number of zeros present in the 'nkill' variable.

 ## Task List
-- **Compute the accuracy of my models (confusion matrix + model validation metrics).**
-- Accumulate sources to explain why attack success is more volatile in the Philippines than the Horn of Africa.
-- I can analyze the linear combinations with predicted probabilities of 90%> and <10% to find trends, differences, etc.
-	- I can then plot attacks by associated predicted probability. (e.g. attacks with +95% probability of success color-coded by some variable.)
-- Build a more accurate model using ROC Curve, Accuracy Matrix, Residuals (analyze unique combinations), DF Beta (Influence).
+- Clean up graphics.
+Find a way to plot *gname* and *country*.
+-

 ## Research Progress
 - I have created three subsets of data which represent three seperate components of Operation Enduring Freedom (specific mission as a part of the War on Terror).
 The subsets total 22,506 events.
 The subsets are: